jeremyblalock/BoilerstrapWP/README.markdown

 Root Images
 -----------
-Included are default HTML5 boilerplate icons
+Included are default HTML5 boilerplate icons, change them with your own.

 License
 -------